 Chances are that you, or someone you know, has come down with the flu in the past few years.
-For the 2017-2018 flu season, we are seeing strains of Influenza A (H3N2).
-At least 42 North Carolinians have died this season due to flu-related infections/complications.
 The dreaded virus rears its ugly head every fall and winter bringing on stuffy noses, achy muscles, and fevers.
 While getting your annual flu shot is the best way to prevent the flu, it’s important to learn how to prevent the virus and how to treat it if you, or a loved one, get sick.

 The CDC’s most recent recommendations suggest that antiviral drugs can be a treatment option, but you want to check with your doctor promptly if you are at high risk of serious flu complications and you get flu symptoms.
 People at high risk of flu complications include young children, adults 65 years of age and older, pregnant women, and people with certain medical conditions such as asthma, diabetes and heart disease.

 When used for treatment, antiviral drugs can lessen symptoms and shorten the time you are sick by 1 or 2 days.
 They also can prevent serious flu complications, like pneumonia.
 For people at high risk of serious flu complications, treatment with antiviral drugs can mean the difference between milder or more serious illness possibly resulting in a hospital stay.

 What is the flu and how is it spread?